-Istio is a leading, open source platform for service mesh, which is an important infrastructure for a new generation of microservices applications.
+Istio is a leading, CNCF graduated, open source platform for service mesh, and is instrumental in managing the infrastructure for the next generation of microservices applications.
 Istio can help development and operations teams manage distributed, cloud native applications at large scale across hybrid cloud and multi-cloud environments.

-Technically, Istio is a service networking layer that automates networking and communication between microservices.
-It is language-independent and platform-agnostic, allowing microservices based on virtually any technology to communicate with each other.
-In addition, it supports both Kubernetes, the most popular orchestrator for containerized applications, and virtual machines (VM) technology used by legacy applications.
+Technically, Istio functions as a service networking layer that automates networking and communication between microservices.
+It is language-independent and platform-agnostic, and supports a variety of programming languages, enabling seamless intercommunication among microservices built with different technologies.
+In addition, Istio seamlessly integrates with Kubernetes, the most popular orchestrator for containerized applications, as well as virtual machine (VM) technology utilized by legacy applications.

 The need for Istio